-5) APPROVAL OF THE MEETING MINUTES
+APPROVAL OF THE MEETING MINUTES

-- a) September 1, 2022 Closed Session Minutes - b) September 1, 2022 Work Session Minutes

-- c) September 15, 2022 Closed Session Minutes

-- d) September 15, 2022 Open Session Minutes

-- e) October 6, 2022 Open Session Minutes
+Mayor Nowick asked for a motion to approve the following sets of minutes: September 1, 2022 Closed Session Minutes, September 1, 2022 Work Session Minutes, September 15, 2022 Closed Session Minutes, September 15, 2022 Open Session Minutes and October 6, 2022 Open Session Minutes.
+Councilman Stegman made the motion to approve the minutes and Councilwoman Lambert seconded the motion.
+An affirmative voice vote was taken in favor of the motion by all members present.
+MOTION CARRIED.

-- 6) RESOLUTIONS CONSENT AGENDA
+RESOLUTIONS - CONSENT AGENDA